Make sure this part fits

 A:

-Install the outer tie rod to the steering knuckle.
+Scribe the strut to the knuckle.

 Posted by ChevyPartsGiant Specialist

-See expert answers on similar Steering Knuckle
+See vehicle specific detailed answers for this Steering Knuckle

 Q: